The Economic Media Centre connects journalists with a talent pool of economic spokespeople.

 original economic thinking.

 Journalists and producers are under immense pressure to meet new and changing audience needs.
-Finding the right talent in a pandemic is a major challenge.
+Finding the right talent can be a challenge.

 How it works: